liuyxpp/liuyxpp.github.io/_posts/2020-04-23-scattering-5.md

 layout: post
 title: "Julia in Practice: Building Scattering.jl from Scratch (5)"
 subheadline: "Fundamentals of X-Ray Scattering"
 description: "In this post we will present a concise review of the fundamental theory of X-ray Scattering.
-Although the speicific properties of X-rays are used, the derivation is applicable to other incident beams, such as neutrons.
+Although the specific properties of X-rays are used, the derivation is applicable to other incident beams, such as neutrons.
 The derivation presented here is different from most of literature with an emphasis on a consistent treatment on the wave nature of the incident beam."
 author: lyx
 date: 2020-04-23
 modified: 2020-04-23